Last updated: May 23, 2018

 The platform collects the data and stores it securely on our cloud based servers

 We enter the user details in the studio, or we assign a super user of a client who adds team members on their own behalf.

 Why is it being collected?

 It’s used for identification and security to log into a user account.

 How will it be used?

-It will be used for logging in to Playing Surface.
+It will be used for logging in to platform.
 Then any activity on the platform will be stored to give a greater level of analytics to the user and their team.

 Who will it be shared with?

 It will not be shared with anyone